Street names

 Annekestraße

-Mathilde Franziska (3 April 1817 to 25 November 1884) was initially a writer of religious and literary works, published 3 almanacs with Low and High German literature (including by Annette von Droste Hülshoff), wrote poems, newspaper articles and a drama that was performed in Münster.
-Later she joined the "Democratic Association", where she met her future husband Fritz Anneke.
-She wrote a book entitled "Das Weib im Conflict mit den socialen Verhältnissen" and fought for political and social equality.
-After emigrating to the USA, she published the "Deutsche Frauenzeitung" there from 1852 and founded the "Verband Deutscher Frauen".
-In 1865 she founded a German-language girls' school, which she ran for 17 years.
+Mathilde Franziska (3 April 1817 - 25 November 1884) was initially a writer of religious and literary works, published three almanacs with Low and High German literature (including by Annette von Droste Hülshoff), wrote poems, newspaper articles and a drama that was performed in Münster.
+She later joined the "Democratic Association", where she met her future husband Fritz Anneke.
+She wrote a book entitled "Das Weib im Conflict mit den socialen Verhältnissen" (Women in Conflict with Social Conditions) and fought for political and social equality.
+After emigrating to the USA, she published the "Deutsche Frauenzeitung" there from 1852 and founded the "Verband Deutscher Frauen" (Association of German Women).
+In 1865, she founded a German-language girls' school, which she ran for 17 years.

 Anton-Schulte-Straße